 Oddly enough, I don't hear this problem too often in instrumental recording.
-I often do think that a particular instrument could have been recorded better, but not to the extent that it would affect the potential of the finished recording.
+I often do think that a particular instrument could have been recorded better, but not to the extent that it would affect the commercial potential of the finished recording.
 The most common instruments that I find could have been better recorded are drums and acoustic guitar.

 Vocals however can be an issue.
 Popping and breath blasts are absolute killers and must be avoided.
-Another problem however is the harshness caused by overdriven tube mics (switch in the pad to fix), or the clagginess that a tube-mic/tube-preamp combination can cause.
+Another problem however is the harshness caused by overdriven tube mics (switch in the pad to fix that), or the clagginess that a tube-mic/tube-preamp combination can cause.
 Yes, the sound can be warm, but sibilants and 'k' sounds, in particular, can become objectionable.

 The absolute key to good mixing is experience.
 It would be quite easy to summarize a few rules that would get a newcomer started in the right direction.
 But after that it is all about listening to great mixes and trying to achieve a similar blend of sound in your own work.

 I'm trying to keep this as short as I can so here's a simple tip that will improve 50% of your mixes...